RolyVy/3D-House-Project/Project_Approach.md

   * Be able to create a 3D model from point clouds

 It is for **insurrance business purposes**
- > And There fore include informations for this sector purposes
+ > And Therefore include informations for this sector purposes

 Important points :